JCMexplains/writing-for-success-2023/textbook.md

 for helping readers visualize something as you want them to see it; it creates a dominant impression.

-## 9.4 Writing Introductory and Concluding Paragraphs
+## 9.4 Writing Introductory And Concluding Paragraphs

 **Learning Objectives**